rcky844/knowledge-handbook/Biology/Metabolism & Enzymes/Respiration/Aerobic Respiration/Glycolysis.md

 - Net gain of 2 ATP
 - 2 NADH (reduced NAD)

-> [!note]
+> [!tip]
-> - There are two pyruvate molecules produced per glucose molecule, everything needs to be multiplied by 2 when thinking about what happens to a single glucose molecule in aerobic respiration.
+> There are two pyruvate molecules produced per glucose molecule, everything needs to be multiplied by 2 when thinking about what happens to a single glucose molecule in aerobic respiration.

 ![[glycolysis.avif|600]]

 1. **Phosphorylation**
    Glucose (6-C) is phosphorylated by 2 ATP to form fructose bisphosphate (6-C).
-   ↪️ $\ce{Glucose + 2ATP → Fructose bisphosphate}$
+   ↪️ $\ce{Glucose + 2ATP → Fructose bisphosphate + 2ADP}$

 > [!note]
 > ATP is used to make glucose more reactive (it is usually very stable) and to lower the activation energy of the reaction.